v31lgd-pixel/hello-world/README.md

-This is just a basic repository I will use to store my codes and personal projects.
+This is just a basic repository I will use to store my projects.
 Thank you!